Hakon/reefpoints/_posts/2012-02-20-rails-engines-and-monkey-patching.md

 end
 {% endhighlight %}

-It's verbose but it works.
+It's verbose and this could be better so let's clean that up.

+In my engine I've added a spec to `spec/lib/invitable/engine_spec.rb` with the following (I'm using [Mocha](https://github.com/floehopper/mocha) for the stubbing)

+{% highlight ruby %}
+require 'spec_helper'

+describe Invitable::Engine do
+  before { Invitable::Engine.stubs(:called_from).returns('/lib/invitable') }

+  describe '.app_path' do
+    it 'returns the path to the engine app directory' do Invitable::Engine.app_path.should eq '/app'
+    end
+  end

+  describe 'controller_path' do
+    it 'returns the path to the named engine controller' do Invitable::Engine.controller_path(:test_controller).should eq '/app/controllers/invitable/test_controller.rb'
+    end
+  end

+  describe 'helper_path' do
+    it 'returns the path to the named engine helper' do Invitable::Engine.helper_path(:test_helper).should eq '/app/helpers/invitable/test_helper.rb'
+    end
+  end

+  describe 'mailer_path' do
+    it 'returns the path to the named engine mailer' do Invitable::Engine.mailer_path(:test_mailer).should eq '/app/mailers/invitable/test_mailer.rb'
+    end
+  end

+  describe 'model_path' do
+    it 'returns the path to the named engine model' do Invitable::Engine.model_path(:test_model).should eq '/app/models/invitable/test_model.rb'
+    end
+  end
+end
+{% endhighlight %}

+This looks good enough to me.
+Now to make it green I added the following to `lib/invitable/engine.rb`

+{% highlight ruby %}
+def self.app_path
+  File.expand_path('../../app', called_from)
+end

+%w{controller helper mailer model}.each do |resource|
+  class_eval <<-RUBY
+    def self.#{resource}_path(name)
+      File.expand_path("#{resource.pluralize}/invitable/\#{name}.rb", app_path)
+    end
+  RUBY
+end
+{% endhighlight %}

+And now in the app model I can do the following

+{% highlight ruby %}
+require Inivitable::Engine.model_path :invitation

+module Invitable
+  class Invitation
+    validates :name, :zipcode, :presence => true
+    validates :zipcode, :format => /^\d{5}$|^\d{5}-\d{4}$/
+  end
+end
+{% endhighlight %}

+Nice and clean!

 This simple pattern can be applied to the controllers, mailers, etc... any class you want to actually extend from the engine instead of overwrite entirely.